-Upstream and downstream transport arises primarily from the delivery of goods commissioned by VAUDE to the warehouse in Tettnang as well as their delivery to our customers.
+Upstream and downstream transport arises primarily from the delivery of goods commissioned by VAUDE to the warehouse in Obereisenbach as well as their delivery to our customers.

 VAUDE products cover three major stages of transport:

-In addition, emissions are caused by the delivery of all consumables required in Tettnang-Obereisenbach for our onsite production of bags and for the remaining company divisions: materials, buckles, packaging materials, building materials for the workshop, paper, furniture, coffee etc.
+In addition, emissions are caused by the delivery of all consumables required in Obereisenbach for our onsite production of bags and for the remaining company divisions: materials, buckles, packaging materials, building materials for the workshop, paper, furniture, coffee, etc.

-The majority of the products that are sold in Europe are transported by ship from Asian producers to Hamburg.
-From the port of Hamburg, the products travel to Ulm by rail and are then delivered to Tettnang-Obereisenbach by truck.
+The majority of the products are transported by ship from Asian producers to Hamburg.
+From the port of Hamburg, the products travel to Ulm by rail and are then delivered to Obereisenbach by truck.